 Support for this research was provided by The Commonwealth Fund.
-The views presented here are those of the authors and not necessarily those of The Commonwealth Fund or its directors, officers, or staff, or of The Commonwealth Fund Commission on a High Performance Health System or its members.
-This and other Fund publications are available online at www.commonwealthfund.org.
+This and other Fund publications are available online at www. commonwealthfund.org.
 To learn more about new publications when they become available, visit the Fund's Web site and register to receive e-mail alerts.
 Commonwealth Fund pub. no. 1075.